How To Set Up Utilities For The First Time in Japan

 Depending on the property, it might already have running water, but you still must apply for a water service contract under your name.

-When you move out, you'll need to cancel your contract so that you won't be charged for the next tenant's running water.
+When you move out, don't forget to cancel your contract so that you won't be charged for the next tenant's running water.

 Setting up utilities for an akiya house

-Having strong Japanese skills to communicate will help you understand the situation and schedule any future renovations.
+Strong Japanese communication skills will help you understand the situation and schedule any necessary renovations.

-MailMate will contact and coordinate with the respective Japanese utility provider for your property to ensure they are working properly.
+MailMate will contact and coordinate with the respective Japanese utility provider for your property.

-Thus, they will handle scheduling appointments with the utility service workers and will rely on other information from you, such as whether you need to be present at the property.
+They will handle scheduling appointments with the utility service workers and relay information to you, such as whether you need to be at the property during pre-service work and installation day.

 Plus, if you are away from your property, you can still receive your bills with MailMate's online dashboard, and they will even pay them on your behalf.

-MailMate’s bilingual staff is fluent in Japanese and English, providing a communication bridge to assist you with translation and, most importantly, communication with utility companies, contractors, and local authorities.
+MailMate’s bilingual staff are fluent in Japanese and English, providing a communication bridge to assist you with translation and, most importantly, communication with utility companies, contractors, and local authorities.

 Paying your utility bills in Japan